 - 3 grates of nutmeg on a rasp or 1 pinch ground nutmeg

-- 1. Pour about 2/3 cup milk into a saucepan.
+- Pour about 2/3 cup milk into a saucepan.
 Cut the butter into a few chunks (the exact size isn’t important, it’s just so it'll melt more easily) and toss them into the milk.
 Heat over medium-low heat, stirring, until the butter melts, being careful not to let the milk reach a boil.

-- 3. Once the butter has been completely incorporated into the hot milk, ladle some of the warm mixture into the cold flour mixture and whisk to warm it.
+- Once the butter has been completely incorporated into the hot milk, ladle some of the warm mixture into the cold flour mixture and whisk until it's warm.
 Pour the contents of the bowl back into the saucepan and whisk it in.
 Stir in the salt.
 Place the pan over medium-low heat and whisk the mixture frequently to prevent sticking as it cooks and thickens.
 The béchamel is done at about 180°F (82°C), or when it has reached the consistency of a runny sauce or heavy cream.

-- 4. Use the bechamel immediately or cool, cover, and refrigerate for up to 5 days (if refrigerating the béchamel, bring it back to room temperature before using).
+- Use the bechamel immediately or cool, cover, and refrigerate for up to 5 days (if refrigerating the béchamel, bring it back to room temperature before using).